Maganoos/tool-switcher/README.md

 Tool Switcher is a simple utility mod that enables you to automatically switch tools depending on what block you are trying to break.
 ### Features
 - Automatically selects the optimal tool for mining, taking into account factors such as efficiency.
-- Disables itself while player is sneaking, if enabled.
+- Disables itself while you are sneaking, if enabled.
 - Optionally prevents switching if the current tool has Silk Touch or Fortune.
 - Returns to the previously selected hotbar slot after mining if enabled.
 - Fully customizable list of disabled blocks and tools.